RummanAnsari/Java-ICSE-Class11/Chapter 9 - Program Error Types and Basic Exception Handling/Example3SyntaxError/readme.md

 ---

 ## 🧠 Key Takeaway
-- Every assignment statement must include both sides: **variable = value**.
+- Each **assignment statement** must have both a variable and a value.
-- Omitting the right-hand side value results in a **compile-time syntax error**.
+- Missing the right-hand side value results in a **compile-time syntax error**.
-- Always verify your assignment statements before compiling.
+- Always ensure your statements are **complete and meaningful** before compilation.